• 8 min read

 It is highly recommended to get the maximum coverage when travelling in Iceland in February, as the risk of accidents and damage to the car can be higher because of adverse weather conditions.

 Yes, they do!
-Icelandic law requires winter tyres for all vehicles, including rental cars, from November until mid-April.
+Icelandic law requires winter tires for all vehicles, including rental cars, from November until mid-April.
 Winter tyres give you added traction while driving on snowy, icy or wet roadways.
 For added safety, Lava Car further outfits its rental cars with studded tires, which provide even more traction in the snow and ice.

 What to Do in Iceland in February